-Each Sunday morning, our faith community comes together to learn, grow and worship together.
-You are invited to join us.
+Each Sunday morning, our faith community comes together to learn, grow and worship together at our church campus, located on the 600 block of North Elm Street at Fisher Park in downtown Greensboro.
+We hope you will join us.

 If you'd like to know more about the church and its ministries, consider Explore FPC, a class that includes a tour, a chance to meet staff members and discussions about our faith and church.
 At the class's conclusion, participants have the opportunity to become members of the church.